Changissnz/selfinterest/README.md

 # More on philosophies of self-interest #22

-Human beings can be the most insulting there is.
+Human beings can be the most insulting there are.
 There is no way around this statement if considered in the holistic sense.
 For statements that become reasons such as the one two sentences back, the "self" develops certain behaviors in thinking and action